chromium/chromium/ios/web/public/js_messaging/README.md

 ### Content Worlds

-A content world can be thought of as a JavaScript namespace.
+A "content world"" can be thought of as a JavaScript namespace.

-The application can choose to inject its JavaScript into any world.
-All worlds have access to read and modify the same underlying webpage DOM.
+A JavaScriptFeature instance can choose to inject its JavaScript into a particular world.
+All worlds have access to read and modify the same underlying webpage DOM, but can not interact with the JavaScript state in different worlds.

 #### Page Content World